charliefiguero/Kotlin_Assessment/README.md

 The build for this project is handled by Gradle.

 ## Test
-To check the game verifier against the tests written for it, run the following code from inside the r3_submission folder containing build.gradle:
+To check the game verifier against the tests written for it, run the following code from inside the r3_submission folder containing the build.gradle file:

 ```
 > gradle test